Bug report #14517

 As an example - I never use the Orfeo Toolbox, Taudem or Lastools - because I either don't work in the domain of Photogrammetry/Hydrologic modelling or don't own a Lastools license.

 #6 Updated by Giovanni Manghi over 4 years ago

 - Operating System deleted (

 I confirm this issue, also on Linux and also on master.

 I have the impression that this happens on projects with several layers, but I have not had time yet to double check it.

-#8 Updated by Maximilian Krambach almost 4 years ago
+#8 Updated by Maximilian Krambach over 4 years ago

 I have this issue in processing 2.12.99, which is shipped with my install on qgis (debian testing), but not in processing 2.12.2 (in qgis plugin repository).